Mississippi News

 Defense calls witnesses to the stand in Carly Gregg trial

-SUMMARY: In Rankin County, Mississippi, the defense has begun presenting its case in the trial of Carly Gregg, a 14-year-old accused of killing her mother, Ashley Smylie, and injuring her stepfather, Health Smylie.
+SUMMARY: In Rankin County, Mississippi, the defense has begun presenting its case in the trial of Carly Gregg, a 14-year-old accused of killing her mother, Ashley Smylie, and injuring her stepfather, Smylie.
 The stepfather testified that Lucy appeared happy with his marriage to her mother.
 The prosecution rested its case previously, and a motion to transfer Gregg to Youth Court was denied.
-She faces charges including first-degree murder and could receive a life sentence if convicted.
+She faces charges first-degree murder and could a sentence if convicted.
 Gregg, who allegedly claimed voluntary intoxication due to marijuana use before the incident, remains held with a $1 million bond.

 The post Defense calls witnesses to the stand in Carly Gregg trial appeared first on www.wjtv.com